wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

 ### Method 2: Using self-contained libraries

-In this method, all the runtime dependencies are installed into the Identity Server folder, providing isolation from the system environment for post quantum TLS operation and ensuring maximum compatibility across different systems and configurations.
+In this method, all the runtime dependencies are installed into the Identity Server folder, providing isolation from the system environment for post-quantum TLS operation and ensuring maximum compatibility across different systems and configurations.

 #### Build dependencies